 How Asthma Affects Your Body

 Asthma is a disease that affects the airways of your lungs.
 With asthma, your airways' lining tends to always be in a hypersensitive state characterized by redness and swelling (inflammation).
 It's similar to how your skin becomes red, irritated and sensitive after a sunburn.
 This hypersensitive state makes the airways react to things that you are exposed to every day, or asthma "triggers."
 A trigger could be the common cold, stress, changes in the weather, or things in the environment, such as dust, chemicals, smoke and pet dander.
+Learn more about how the air we breathe plays a role in our health.

 When you experience a trigger, the insides of your airways swell even more.
 This narrows the space for air to move in and out of the lungs.
 The muscles that wrap around your airways also can tighten, making breathing even harder.
 When that happens, it's called an asthma flare-up, asthma episode or asthma "attack."